 - Preheat the Oven: Ensure the oven is fully preheated before placing the casserole inside.
 This helps the topping bake evenly.

-- Layer Evenly: Spread each layer evenly in the baking dish to ensure every bite has a balanced combination of flavors.
+- Layer Evenly: Spread each layer evenly in the baking dish to ensure a balanced combination of flavors in every bite.

 - Customize the Sweetness: Adjust the sugar according to your taste preferences.
 You can reduce the sugar for a more savory version or add a touch more for a dessert-like experience.